-The Ryde LEP 2014 includes sufficient capacity for more than 23,600 dwellings.
-If the codes SEPP were to be implemented in Ryde LGA, a further 23,000 additional dwellings would be permissible, for which infrastructure and other planning has not been undertaken.
+Overall the Ryde LEP 2014 includes theoretical capacity for more than 23,600 dwellings.
+If the codes SEPP were to be implemented in Ryde LGA, a further 23,000 additional dwellings could be theoretically permissible, for which infrastructure and other planning has not been undertaken.

 In recognition of this, the Department of Planning, Industry and Environment has deferred application of the Low Rise Medium Density Code until June 2020 to allow for completion of City of Ryde's Housing Strategy and Local Environmental Plan Review.